-School starts daily at 7:50 a.m.
-For safety reasons, students should not arrive on campus earlier than 7:20 a.m. nor stay later than 3:45 p.m. (even on the playground) unless they are attending an organized, adult-supervised program associated with the school.
+School starts daily at 8:00 a.m. each day.
+For safety reasons, students should not arrive on campus earlier than 7:30 a.m. nor stay later than 3:55 p.m. (even on the playground) unless they are attending an organized, adult- supervised program associated with the school.
 Children are not to be left unattended, so parents/guardians are to stay with their children until the supervisor arrives.
-Students are allowed into the classroom at 7:20 a.m.
-Students should be on campus by 7:50 a.m. but an earlier arrival is encouraged, allowing time to unpack in the classroom and take their seats by 7:50 a.m.
-Before school students will be supervised in a designated classroom beginning at 7:20 a.m.
+Students are allowed into the classroom at 7:30 a.m.
+Students should be on campus by 8:00 a.m. but an earlier arrival is encouraged, allowing time to unpack in the classroom and take their seats by 8:00 a.m.
+Before school students will be supervised in a designated classroom beginning at 7:30 a.m.

-School ends at 2:45 p.m. for grades K-2 and 3:05 p.m. for grades 3-5.
-On Wednesdays, school ends at 1:15 p.m. for grades K-2 and 1:35 p.m. for grades 3-5.
-Students who are not picked up by 3:45 p.m. will be taken to the front office.
+Monday, Tuesday, Thursday, Friday school will dismiss at 2:55 for K-2 and 3:15 for 3-5.
+On Wednesday's school will dismiss at 12:40 for grades K-2 and 1:00 for grades 3-5.
+The front office will stay open until 4:00 p.m. on M/T/Th/F and 2pm on Wednesdays.
+Students who are not picked up by 2:00 p.m. will be taken to the front office.
 If you arrive after dismissal, please park, and walk in to get your student.
 Repeatedly picking up students late from school is inconsiderate of those who are waiting.
 If a student has not been picked up an hour after the conclusion of dismissal and the parents/guardians cannot be reached, the school will need to call the nearest police precinct to make arrangements for the student.